csdms/jetstream/jupyter-jetstream.md

 Anyone can access this Jupyter Notebook as long as the Jetstream VM instance is running.

-We can set up a series of student logins
+We can set up a series of generic users
 (e.g., *csdmsXX*)
-to serve Notebooks for CSDMS and Landlab demos.
+to serve Notebooks for CSDMS and Landlab demos or for a class.

 For a user, the process would be: